 Ms. Gold also has significant civil rights experience.
 She has represented individuals and groups of employees in employment litigation, obtaining substantial recoveries for employees who have faced discrimination, harassment, and other wrongful conduct.
 In addition, Ms. Gold has appellate experience in both state and federal court.

-Prior to joining Tycko & Zavareei, Ms. Gold was a Skadden fellow.
+Prior to joining Tycko & Zavareei as a whistleblower lawyer, Ms. Gold was a Skadden fellow.
 The Skadden Fellowship Foundation was created by Skadden, Arps, Slate, Meagher & Flom, LLP, one of the nation’s top law firms, to support the work of new attorneys at public interest organizations around the country.
 The Skadden Fellowship Foundation receives hundreds of applications each year, but only a very small number of Skadden fellows are selected.
 Ms. Gold was awarded this prestigious fellowship in 2004 and, for two years, she represented survivors of domestic violence in family law and employment matters.
 Ms. Gold also provided legal counsel to clients, members of the legal community, and social service providers regarding the Illinois Victim’s Safety and Security Act (VESSA), a state law protecting survivors of abuse from employment discrimination and providing for unpaid leave.

 Ms. Gold earned her law degree from the University of Michigan Law School, where she was an associate editor of the Journal of Law Reform, co-President of the Law Students for Reproductive Choice, and a student attorney at the Family Law Project clinical program.
 Ms. Gold graduated with high distinction from the University of Michigan Ross School of Business in 2001, concentrating her studies in Finance and Marketing.